Questions on the Amish population and communities

 Back to FAQ main page

 Where do Amish live?
 As of 2017, the Amish live in 31 states, three Canadian provinces, and two South American countries.
 States include well-known Amish places like Pennsylvania and Ohio, but also lesser-known and far-flung communities in Texas, Maine, Kentucky, New York, Florida, and many other states.

 Are there any Old Order Amish outside the USA?
 As of 2017, there are settlements in three provinces in Canada.
 Amish once lived in Europe, but no longer do.
 Amish have tried to settle in Latin America on a few occasions, including in Mexico, Honduras, and Paraguay (see Sunshine and Shadow: Our Seven Years in Honduras by Joseph Stoll, for one Amishman’s account of life in Latin America).
 In 2016, two Amish communities were established in South America (Bolivia and Argentina).
 There are Beachy Amish groups outside America including in Europe and Africa.

 How many Amish are there in total?
-As of 2014, nearly 300,000.
+As of 2017, approximately 320,000.
 The Young Center for Anabaptist & Pietist Studies (Elizabethtown College) produces an updated estimate each year.
-The figure for 2014 was 290,090.
+The figure for 2017 was 318,390.
 See our Amish population infographic for more.

 Are the Amish growing?
 How fast?
 Yes.
 Their population is estimated to double about every 20 years, give or take a year or two.
 This is because they have large families, and most of their children choose to join the Amish church.

 Which are the largest communities?
 The biggest Amish settlements are found in Holmes County, Ohio; Lancaster County, Pennsylvania; and Elkhart and Lagrange counties in Indiana.
 Each of these communities is home to over 20,000 Amish.

 Do Amish live in closed colonies or villages?
 No. Amish live in rural areas, and some in small villages and towns.
 In many cases Amish live next door to non-Amish neighbors.
 Their communities are not physically “closed” to outsiders.